ialbluwi/11102-f25/lessons/bits.md

 ### How many bits are needed?

-Let's consdier the following bits and their possible values:
+Let's consdier the following number of bits and their range of possible values:

 ```
 # of Bits    Range of Possible Values